 The answer is option (c) Cell dedifferentiation

 Explanation: The Process leading to the maturation of plants is differentiation.
-When differentiated cells regain its capacity of cell division, the phenomenon is called dedifferentiation.
+When differentiated cells regain their capacity for cell division, the phenomenon is called dedifferentiation.
 The formation of interfascicular cambium and cork cambium is an example of cell dedifferentiation from fully matured/differentiated parenchyma cells.

 Question: 8